 The plot twists are also great, but, like in the first book, I think the reveals and resolutions are way too easy and convenient.
 There’s a tad bit more action though, so that was fun.

 Overall, I still enjoyed reading this one and I’m still interested to read more about Sakura’s story.

-Note: I received review copies of these books at no cost and with no obligations.
+Note: I received review copies of these books as part of my participation in the tour.
 All opinions and views expressed here are my own.

 About the Author